davecoll3/kokochen/TESTING.md

   * Expected
     * The heading and text on the my work section should be black with a white background and sit directly under the navbar.
-    * The images should display directly underneath their relevant headings and text.
+    * The images should display directly underneath their relevant subheadings and text.
-    * All images are displayed in a single row on larger devices and drop down onto a second line when the viewport width is 1199px or smaller.
-When the viewport width is smaller than 770px the images display in a single column one on top of the other.
+    * All images should be displayed in a single row on devices with a screen width of greater than 1199px.
+On devices with a screen width of between 1199px and 768px, the images drop down onto a second line.
+On devices with a screen width smaller than 768px the images display in a single column one on top of the other.

   * Testing
     * The my work section was tested for responsiveness on various screen sizes and devices using Chrome DevTools.
     * Testing was carried out across various devices and screen widths to ensure that the images reacted as expected, displaying in rows of three, two, and a single column depending on screen width, and that headings and text remained horizontally aligned to the center of the page.
-      <details><summary>My Work Section</summary>
+      <details><summary>My Work Section Testing</summary>
         <img src="readme-files/images/my-work-testing.gif">
       </details>